 Early Origins of the Christians family

 This web page shows only a small excerpt of our Christians research.
-Another 87 words (6 lines of text) are included under the topic Early Christians History in all our PDF Extended History products and printed products wherever possible.
+Another 87 words (6 lines of text) covering the years 1608, 1663, 1608, 1643 and are included under the topic Early Christians History in all our PDF Extended History products and printed products wherever possible.

 Christians Spelling Variations

 Historical recordings of the name Christians include many spelling variations.
 They are the result of repeated translations of the name from Gaelic to English and inconsistencies in spelling rules.
 They include Christian, Cristian, McChristian, McChristianston and others.

 Early Notables of the Christians family (pre 1700)

 Notable amongst the Clan from early times was William Christian (1608-1663), receiver-general of the Isle of Man (famous in Manx history under the name of Illiam Dhône, 'Brown-haired William'), born on 14 April 1608.
 "He was the third son of Ewan Christian, one of the deemsters or judges of the Isle of Man and deputy-governor of Peel Castle.
 In 1643 his father made over to him the estate of Ronaldsway.
 The circumstances of this transaction throw some light on Christian's...